 RECONNECT

 The CICS DB2 attachment goes into standby mode and waits for DB2.
-Having connected to DB2, if DB2 then fails, the CICS DB2 attachment reverts again to standby mode and later reconnects to DB2 when DB2 becomes available again.
+Having connected to DB2, if DB2 later fails the CICS DB2 attachment reverts again to standby mode and then reconnects to DB2 when it comes up again.